 TESOL (Teaching English to Speakers of Other Languages): Covers both TEFL (teaching abroad) and ESL (teaching immigrants in English-speaking countries).
 It’s more commonly used in North America and tends to show up in academic programs or formal job listings.

 CELTA (Certificate in English Language Teaching to Adults): A specific course run by Cambridge University.
-It’s known for being rigorous, classroom-based, and highly respected—especially in the UK and the Middle East.
-Unlike TEFL and TESOL, which are general terms, CELTA is a branded, accredited qualification.
+Known for being rigorous, classroom-based, and highly respected—especially in the UK and Middle East.
+Unlike TEFL and TESOL, which are umbrella terms, CELTA is a branded qualification.

 How these courses are delivered can vary a lot—and that makes a big difference depending on your schedule, budget, and goals.